 An amazing feature of Genius Gen 2 is its versatility for many batteries’ types, such as wet cell, gel, and AGM batteries from 25-230Ah.
 It is a 2-bank battery.
 But unlike other chargers, this one is compatible with 12V batteries only.

 As the best onboard marine battery charger, NOCO integrates numerous safety functions in this product to protect the batteries and users from potential risks.
-They may include short circuit, open circuit, overheating, over-current, reverse polarity, thermal, ignition, and sparks.
+They may include short circuits, open circuits, overheating, over-current, reverse polarity, thermal, ignition, and sparks.

 In particular, the charger comes with a special mode called “abnormality protection.”
 If the charger is in bulk charge mode for a long time, it will automatically shut off.
 The batteries, then, can be damaged and die.
 Therefore, boaters using wet cell batteries may carefully consider it.